Overview

 - Lift — 2-post lift in Bay 3 (drives need for jack stands in Bays 1-2)

-- Interior Aesthetics & Finish Plan — Polyurea/polyaspartic floor coating specifications
+- Interior Aesthetics & Finish Plan — Floor finish (densified concrete, not coated)

 - Tool Purchasing Philosophy — First upgrade driven by proven limitation